MeilinaR/meilinar/README.md

 ### Hi, I am Meilina 👋🏼

 I am currently an MSc student in Data Science in Engineering at the Eindhoven University of Technology.
 Pleasure to e-meet you!
-I have a background in artificial intelligence and data science, and I am quite passionate about explainable AI, geometric deep learning and de novo drug discovery.
-Currently working on some projects related to that, so stay tuned!
+I have a background in artificial intelligence and data science, and I am quite passionate about the use of explainable AI, generative models and geometric deep learning in the context of the natural sciences.
+My ambition is to research and develop these technologies that have the potential to change the world for the better, and become an interdisciplinary researcher in the field of artificial intelligence.

-- 🧠 I am currently learning more about geometric DL and drug discovery, so feel free to forward me any resources :)
+- 🧠 I am currently zooming in on the use of geometric DL in drug discovery, so feel free to forward me any resources :)
-- 💬 Ask me about XAI, responsible data science and fair and interpretable machine learning 🔥
+- 💬 I am passionate about diversity, inclusion and outreach and I believe that by promoting these values, we can create a more equitable and just society for all.
 - 🏃 Fun fact, I took up competitive running and road cycling this year!
 Ran a few fun 5K/10K races in the Netherlands and got 🥈 in the Team Time Trial at the GNSK this year.
 I am currently training for a sub-2h half marathon in 2023 :)

 <p align="center">